 To exercise any of your rights described in this Notice, other than to obtain a paper copy of this Notice, you must contact MJHS.

 We will keep your Health Information private and secure as required by law.
 If there is a breach (as defined by law) of any of your Health Information, then we will notify you within 60 days following the discovery of the breach unless a delay in notification is requested by law enforcement.

 Electronic Health Information Exchange

-MJHS currently participates, and may continue in the future to participate, in various systems of electronic exchange of health information with other healthcare providers, health information exchange networks and health plans.
-Your Health Information maintained at MJHS may be accessed by other providers, health information exchange networks and health plans for the purposes of treatment, payment or health care operations.
+MJHS currently participates and may continue to participate, in various electronic exchange systems of health information with other healthcare providers, health information exchange networks and health plans.
+Your Health Information maintained at MJHS may be accessed by other providers, health information exchange networks and health plans for treatment, payment or health care operations.
 MJHS may access your Health Information maintained by other providers, health information exchange networks and health plans for treatment, payment or health care operation purposes, but only with your consent.

 Changes to This Notice

-We reserve the right to change this notice and to make the revised or changed notice effective for Health Information that we already have, as well as any information we receive in the future.
-We will post a copy of the current notice at our sites of service.
-The notice will contain the effective date on the first page, in the top right-hand corner.
+We reserve the right to change this Notice and make the revised or changed Notice effective for Health Information that we already have and any information we receive in the future.
+We will post a copy of the current Notice at our sites of service.
+The Notice will contain the effective date in the top right-hand corner of the first page.

 Complaints and Questions

-If you believe your privacy rights have been violated, you may file a complaint with us, or the Secretary of the U.S. Department of Health and Human Services.
-To file a complaint with us, contact our Privacy Office at the address listed below.
+If you believe your privacy rights have been violated, you may file a complaint with us or the U.S. Department of Health and Human Services Secretary.
+To file a complaint, contact our Privacy Office at the address below.
 All complaints must be made in writing.
 You will not be penalized for filing a complaint.
 Submit your privacy question or complaint via:

 - Compliance and Privacy Hotline: 1-855-395-9169.